Boost Your High School Experience with Our Enhanced Courses!

 This year-long course includes mastery of basic concepts of the Spanish language with an introduction to intermediate grammatical concepts.
 Using web-based technology, students will begin this exciting journey of learning a second language.
 Students will build language skills and learn about various Spanish-speaking countries and their cultures.
 Students will use and develop their language skills through listening, speaking, reading, and writing.
 Additionally, students will learn more about their own faith by reading the Bible in Spanish and analyzing Bible stories.

-This year-long course builds on the fundamental language elements taught in Spanish I. The focus is on the four language skills, which are reading, writing, speaking, and listening in the target language.
-Through this course, students will broaden their knowledge of Spanish grammatical structures and vocabulary, allowing them to freely communicate ideas using various tenses.
-Students are introduced to native aspects of Spanish-speaking cultures, which allow connections to be made with their own culture.
-Throughout this course, students examine Scripture in Spanish as they learn about different biblical topics related to adolescents.
+This year-long course builds on the fundamental language elements taught in Spanish I and continues to focus on the four language skills, which are reading, writing, speaking, and listening in the target language.
+Through this course, students broaden their knowledge of Spanish grammatical structures and vocabulary, allowing them to freely communicate ideas using various tenses.
+Students are challenged through their lessons and assignments to improve and further develop their language skills and their comprehension of Spanish.
+Students are also introduced to native aspects of Spanish-speaking cultures, which allow connections to be made with their own culture.
+Lastly, throughout this course, students examine the target language’s grammar and applied usage, along with culture through a biblical worldview as they explore and learn about topics related to adolescents.

 This year-long course includes mastery of basic concepts of the Spanish language with an introduction to intermediate grammatical concepts.
 Using web-based technology, students will begin this exciting journey of learning a second language.
 Students will build language skills and learn about various Spanish-speaking countries and their cultures.
 Students will use and develop their language skills through listening, speaking, reading, and writing.
 Additionally, students will learn more about their own faith by reading the Bible in Spanish and analyzing Bible stories.

-This year-long course builds on the fundamental language elements taught in Spanish I. The focus is on the four language skills, which are reading, writing, speaking, and listening in the target language.
-Through this course, students will broaden their knowledge of Spanish grammatical structures and vocabulary, allowing them to freely communicate ideas using various tenses.
-Students are introduced to native aspects of Spanish-speaking cultures, which allow connections to be made with their own culture.
-Throughout this course, students examine Scripture in Spanish as they learn about different biblical topics related to adolescents.
+This year-long course builds on the fundamental language elements taught in Spanish I and continues to focus on the four language skills, which are reading, writing, speaking, and listening in the target language.
+Through this course, students broaden their knowledge of Spanish grammatical structures and vocabulary, allowing them to freely communicate ideas using various tenses.
+Students are challenged through their lessons and assignments to improve and further develop their language skills and their comprehension of Spanish.
+Students are also introduced to native aspects of Spanish-speaking cultures, which allow connections to be made with their own culture.
+Lastly, throughout this course, students examine the target language’s grammar and applied usage, along with culture through a biblical worldview as they explore and learn about topics related to adolescents.

 This World Religions course introduces the student to an overview of today’s many religions.
 The student will understand that a person’s beliefs and worldview can significantly impact how he/she lives.
 The student will explore the fact that because there are many unique and distinct viewpoints, it can be hard to distinguish the definitive roots of those belief systems.
 This course will guide the student to understand existing and past religions and faiths better.
 The course will give students a holistic overview of each of the existing primary faiths of the world, along with the origin, key texts, primary beliefs, and current status of each, giving the student a deeper understanding of how religions are formed and continue to flourish.